7 Plugins for Every WordPress Site

 Email Address Encoder recognizes email addresses on your site automatically, and converts them to unrecognizable code behind the scenes, so that they are visible to humans, but not to automated email address harvesters.
 There is nothing to configure – just install it, and it works in the background.

-Email address in the underlying code of a website
+Email address – in red – as it appears in the underlying code of a website.
+Clearly an email address.

 Same email address after installation of Email Address Encoder.